jeansabu1/UAV_LiDAR_Avoid_Detect_H_DL/README.md

 2)  mavros package : enables communication between ROS and an autopilot based on MAVLink: (http://wiki.ros.org/mavros).
 3)  Autonomy package (C++): communicates with ArduPilot and Gazebo simulator, process lidar data, and . generate local path planning.

+4) Autonomy/autonomy sitl_copter.launch: establishes communication between ROS and Ardupoilt.

+Custom built ROS nodes
+1) Autonomy/mavlink_handler (C++): sends commands (e.g., setmode, takeoff) to Ardupilot and publishes initial vehicle position commdands and waypoint information.

+2) Autonomy/vfh_local_planning (C++): receives LiDAR data from the Hector_quadrotoer and GPS and vehicle states from the mavlink_hanlder node, calculates desired vehicle velocity commands, and sends the velocity commands to Hector_quadrotor and Gazebo simulation.

-4)  EO_sensing node (Python): localize characters in an image by using openCV, load trained CNN model, classify each localized character, and identify the character, 'H'.
+3)  EO_sensing node (Python): localize characters in an image by using openCV, load trained CNN model, classify each localized character, and identify the character, 'H'.

 **How to run the simulation (roughly)**